Decadent Whipped Potatoes Recipe

 Key Ingredients

-- Potatoes – For fluffy whipped potatoes we use a mix of Russet potatoes and Yukon Gold potatoes.
+- Potatoes – We use a mix of Russet potatoes and Yukon Gold potatoes for fluffy whipped potatoes.
+Yukon golds add the desired creaminess to the potatoes.

-- Liquids – Unsalted butter, heavy cream, and eggs.
+- Liquids – Unsalted butter, heavy cream (heavy whipping cream), and eggs.

 - Seasonings – Pecorino Romano cheese, kosher salt, and freshly ground black pepper.